patchell/LLRDgen/README.md

 Readme.nd

+March 9, 2023
+	Three more just REALLY bad blunders.
+All four caused by Copy-Paste.
+This happens to me all the time.
+	Think I'll Learn?
+NO!

 March 8, 2023
 	Well, the problem was in the Terminals Set.
 Seems that I forgot to put 'Epsilon' into that set.
 Caused all